bor0/gidti/manuscript/chapter5.md

 I> ### Definition 4
 I>
 I> The `impossible` keyword can be used to prove statements that are not true.
+With this keyword, we say that a proof for a data type cannot be constructed since there does not exist a type constructor for that particular type.

 We will slightly rewrite the function: